genomicsclass/book/pages/eda_with_pca.md

 eth <- pData(e)$ethnicity
 ```

 The original dataset did not include sex in the sample information.
 We did this for you in the subset dataset we provided for illustrative purposes.
-In the code below we show how we predict the sex of each sample.
+In the code below, we show how we predict the sex of each sample.
 The basic idea is to look at the median gene expression levels on Y chromosome genes.
 Males should have much higher values.
-We need to upload an annotation package that provides information for the features of the platform used in this experiment:
+To do this,  we need to upload an annotation package that provides information for the features of the platform used in this experiment:

 ```r